domschl/python-mchess/README.md

 | USB          | x     | x            | x     | x       |
 | Bluetooth LE | x     | x            |       |

+## State of the project

+- This project in it's current state depends on flask 1.x, which has known security issues.
+The websockets library used only supports flask 1.
+- The python library used for bluetooth supports only Linux, an platform independent alternative is available with `bleak`, but prefers async model.
+- The whole project should probably move to using async model, but that requires a major rewrite.

 ## Installation instructions

 The project requires Python 3.7 and later (tested with 3.11).
 Please use a Python virtual environment to install the dependencies: